Power of Attorney Solicitors

 Why make a Lasting Power of Attorney?

-Our Powers of Attorney Solicitors can advise you on making a Lasting Power of Attorney, you can provide in advance for the possibility that you may one day become incapable of handling your financial affairs and property or making decisions about your own personal welfare.
-In these circumstances, it is important that your best interests are protected and your affairs are managed with efficiency and integrity.
-You may therefore wish to appoint in advance persons whom you trust to act on your behalf if this should ever become necessary.
+Our Powers of Attorney Solicitors can advise you on making a Lasting Power of Attorney, which will mean you can provide in advance for the possibility that you may one day become incapable of handling your financial affairs and property or making decisions about your own personal welfare.
+In these circumstances, it is important that your best interests are protected, and your affairs are managed with efficiency and integrity.
+You may, therefore, wish to appoint in advance persons whom you trust to act on your behalf if this should ever become necessary.
 It is necessary to make a Lasting Power of Attorney before there is a need for it to be used because you must have sufficient capacity to understand the implications of the document when it is created.
 The Lasting Power of Attorney should be registered at court to bring it into force and safeguard your best interests.

 A Lasting Power of Attorney can be very flexible:

 - You can appoint one or more attorneys, provided they are over 18, and a successor or substitute attorney.